Chilean rescuers find bodies after air crash

 Fishermen and rescuers combing the waters around the Pacific islands found the bodies of two men and two women, he added.

-The CASA 212 military plane tried twice to land before it went missing as heavy winds and sporadic rains hit the area, the defence minister said.
+The CASA 212 military plane tried twice to land before it went missing as heavy winds and sporadic rains hit the area, the defense minister said.

 Among the passengers were five TVN national television staff members, including well-known presenter Felipe Camiroaga, who were planning to film a report about reconstruction on the islands after last year's devastating earthquake and tsunami.